nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_con_and_acc.md

 ## Use of Coded Clinical Content ##

 Coded entries are the mechanism used to exchange structured clinical information between systems.
 These are common, agreed structures for clinical data representation, and are the cornerstone of clinical data interoperability.
+A Coded entry is one or more Resources that are referenced from the FHIR element <b>Composition.section.entry.Reference</b>.

 <table style="width:100%;max-width: 100%;">
 <tr>